-A preferred trail alignment will be selected by the Project Stakeholder Committee based on a final analysis of the alternatives, results from the Community Survey, and input from public workshop #2.
+A preferred trail alignment will be selected by the Project Stakeholder Committee based on a final analysis of the alternatives, results from the Community Survey, and input from Public Workshop 2 (Task 10.7).
 Order of Magnitude Costs for the Three Alternatives will be developed if it facilitates selection of the preferred alignment.

 - 4.5.1 CONSULTANT will prepare content and questions for developing an online Community Survey to gauge support for the three (3) alternatives. - 4.5.2 CONSULTANT may develop Order of Magnitude Costs for all three alternatives if they facilitate the selection of preferred alignment.
-Costs will be then included in Survey and presented at public workshop.
+Costs will be then included in the Community Survey and presented at Public Workshop 2.